5 Questions to Ask to Improve CEO Skills

 If every major decision requires 100 hours of aggregate work to fully research, analyze, and decide/recommend, a good CEO can review four major decisions within two hours.
 That’s 400 hours of complex work done by others and resolved at the CEO level in under two hours.

-This is how you scale as SaaS CEO.
+This is how you scale as a SaaS CEO.
 You encourage, enable, and ask others to propose how they recommend a goal be accomplished.

 If you’d like to work on your CEO skills by working with me, here are a few options.